-So, you want to get a magic-infused tattoo blessing by a monk in Thailand?
-There are a few things to know about how to get one, where to get one, and how to get a Sak Yant bamboo tattoo safely.
+Want a magic-infused sak yant bamboo tattoo blessing by a monk in Thailand?
+Here is a detailed guide on how to get one, where to get one, who to get one with, and how to get a sak yant bamboo tattoo safely.

 Below I will cover: